-Apart from the distiller’s craftsmanship, the quality of the still (the distilling vessel) is of vital importance in order to achieve the right result.
+Apart from the distiller’s craftsmanship, the quality of the pot still is of vital importance in order to achieve the right result.

 When they visit Rutte, visitors expect enormous stills but they are, in fact, a lot smaller.
 The distillate that flows from the still is not the end product.
 The natural herb or fruit flavour is extremely concentrated which is why a distillate is a semi-finished product.
 Malt wine, grain alcohol, water and other distillates and tinctures are added to turn it into genever or liqueur.

-These days, the still is used for small batches or testing.
+These days, the pot still is used for small batches or testing.

 Unfortunately, we don’t know anything about this one.
 One of the previous generations probably got rid of it, which is a shame, because we would have loved giving it a special place in our distillery.